$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: Introduction

+We have considered two different setups in our work.
+The motivation for introducing two complementary measurement setups is that different configurations probe different aspects of the $\Delta_T$ noise auto and cross correlations of edge mode transport.
+While a single setup can provide signatures of the underlying transport mechanism, certain distinctions between chiral, helical, and topologically trivial edge modes become more transparent in one configuration than in the other.
+Consequently, employing two complementary setups provides a more complete and robust framework for identifying the nature of the edge states and enhances the reliability of the proposed noise-based diagnostic method. \endgroup

 The structure of the manuscript is as follows.
-Section~\ref{theory} presents the general framework describing quantum noise, outlines its decomposition into thermal noise-like and shot noise-like contributions, and define $\Delta_T$ noise at vanishing charge current for a generic QH setup.
+Section~\ref{theory} presents the general framework describing quantum noise, outlines its decomposition into thermal noise-like and shot noise-like contributions, and defines $\Delta_T$ noise at vanishing charge current for a generic QH setup.
 Then, we present our results for $\Delta_T$ noise in four terminal QH setup along with a comparison with results for shot noise.
 Section~\ref{results} presents the general theory of quantum noise, outlining both the thermal and shot noise-like components, and defines $\Delta_T$ noise at vanishing charge current for a generic QSH setup.
 Then, we present our results of $\Delta_T$ noise in four terminal quantum spin Hall geometries, covering topological helical and trivial helical edge modes along with a comparison with results for shot noise.
-In Sec. \ref{freq}, we extend our analysis to finite frequencies and also verify that edge modes can be differentiated in this case too.
-Further, in Sec.~\ref{analysis}, we provide a systematic comparison of the behavior of $\Delta_T$ noise at zero and finite frequency across these edge modes.
+Further, in Sec.~\ref{analysis}, we provide a systematic comparison of the behavior of $\Delta_T$ noise across these edge modes.
 Finally, in Sec.~\ref{expt}, we conclude our paper with the experimental realization of our findings.
+The technical derivations are provided in Appendices \ref{App_I} to \ref{App_E}.
 The MATHEMATICA code to calculate the $\Delta_T$ noise can be found in Ref. \cite{github}.